Jerry Rescue: Rescue

 On October 1, the day of Jerry's arrest, there was a Liberty Party meeting in the Syracuse Congregationalist Church, which was attended by many prominent abolitionists, including Gerrit Smith.
 Smith would go on to help plan the rescue, and would use his contacts as a prominent abolitionist to secure Jerry's passage out of Syracuse and into safety in Canada.
 Due to Smith's wealth, the perpetrators were able to procure a carriage and access to multiple safe houses to transport and hide Jerry on his way to Canada.
-Smith would also go on to assist John Brown's raid on the arsenal in Harper's Ferry, Virginia, which was much less successful.

 The first three prominent men to arrive in the police office were Smith, Samuel May (who was another prominent abolitionist), and Leonard Gibbs, who offered to represent Jerry.
 The other two offered their own legal counsel and emotional support to Jerry (Murphy, 5).
 Gibbs delayed the proceedings by requesting that James Lear hand over his weapons, and also demanded that Jerry be unshackled (Murphy, 78).
 Soon after, the crowd urged Jerry to escape at about 2:30 in the afternoon, a request which Jerry answered by fleeing.
 Although he was returned, his escape cost his persecutors much time, and had the effect of gathering further support; many on the streets were appalled at the way Jerry was treated by the federal marshals.
 By the time the trial resumed at 5:30 p.m., two more lawyers, Hervey Sheldon and D.D.
 Hillis arrived to bring legal arguments against the prosecution.
 These two succeeded in delaying the proceedings further.
 The longer the trial lasted, the angrier the crowd became that Jerry was not being released.

 At 8:00 p.m, a small crowd of people, armed with weapons from Wheaton's hardware shop, stormed the police office.
 As planned, one of the people with Jerry in the police station extinguished the gas lights, making Jerry's defense more difficult.
 Others who had not been part of the initial plan, including William L. Salmon, joined in as well, and together they breached the doors of the building.
 Although Jerry's defenders fired some warning shots, they relinquished Jerry to his rescuers when they realized they were heavily outnumbered.
 The crowd helped to obscure his rescuers, and Jerry was rushed to a carriage, which took him eventually to Caleb Davis’ house.